 - Monthly nature competition for children.
 When a child (under 16) comes along to a meeting they are invited to bring a drawing, craft work, story, study or video on the topic to the next meeting.
 Small prizes are given each month.
 Thus, any child who was at our April talk on reptiles can enter the competition this month.

 - “Nature road show”.
-Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance, e.g. a sample flower, a sample of geology, an insect, and so on – anything of natural history interest that has legally been obtained.
-One of our experts will identify them or briefly talk about them, or the person bringing them can talk about where they saw it, etc. If you wish to show a photograph please email it, no later than the day before, to Rachel, our MC, and she will include it on her PowerPoint slides: DRB@wanaturalists.org.au
+Members and visitors are encouraged to bring items to place on the display table or to send photographs to the MC in advance.
+We already have plenty sent in, including two very short videos members have taken, plus some photographs by Dr Tony Start on bugs in his garden, plus some great photos from our 4 day excursion to Yalgorup.
+If you have a burning photograph you must also show please email it, no later than the day before, to Rachel, our MC, and she will include it on her PowerPoint slides: DRB@wanaturalists.org.au

 - Raffle: We are raising money for our DRB elders strategy and will have a raffle please bring all your spare change!
 Amazing prizes – we have a new bird box donated via Frankie Wallace, a 3D printed bee hotel donated by Ben Wallace, an original art work of the Forest by Bill Fitzgerald, a native plant donated by Lynda Tomlinson – and more!

-Time: Please come early at 7.15pm for a 7.30pm start as we start promptly.
+Time: Please no later than at 7.15pm for a 7.30pm start as we start promptly.
 Doors are open for visitors from 7pm, and for members from 6.45pm.
-We finish formal proceedings at 9.15pm and stay for refreshments and socialising afterwards any time up until 10.20pm.
+We finish formal proceedings at 9.20pm and stay for refreshments and socialising afterwards any time up until 10.20pm.
 We are a friendly, energetic and family friendly club.
 Join us.

 Level: This will be suitable for anyone who loves wildlife, from scientists to amateurs, and children to elderly adults!
 Bring the whole family – aged 6yrs onwards.